 Early Lithuanian Heraldry

-The Columns of Gediminas were used by the Grand Duke of Lithuania as one of the most prominent symbols representing Lithuanian culture and authority.
-The emblem was famously utilized by the descendants of the medieval Lithuanian ruler Kęstutis.
+The Grand Duke of Lithuania used the Columns of Gediminas as one of the most prominent symbols representing Lithuanian culture and authority.
+The descendants of the medieval Lithuanian ruler Kęstutis famously utilized the emblem.
 The name comes from the 14th-century Geminid dynasty, which used the columns as the central icon in their coat of arms.

 Columns of Gediminas